Esri/esri.github.io/README.md

 See the License for the specific language governing permissions and limitations under the License.

-A copy of the license is available in the repository's [license.txt]( https://raw.github.com/Esri/esri.github.com/master/license.txt) file.
+A copy of the license is available in the repository's [LICENSE]( https://raw.github.com/Esri/esri.github.com/master/license.txt) file.

 [](Esri Tags: Esri ArcGIS)